 Set up the Cache-Control headers

-1. Create a new folder in wp-content/plugins/your-plugin-name choosing a unique name for your plugin.
+choosing a unique name for your plugin. - Add a

-2. Add a functions.php file within the new folder you created, with the following contents at the top of the file:
+file within the new folder you created, with the following contents at the top of the file:/**

 * Plugin Name: Your Plugin Name